Office on Violence Against Women

 The United States Office on Violence Against Women (OVW) was created following the Violence Against Women Act (VAWA) of 1994.
 The Act was renewed in 2005, 2013 and again in 2022.
 The Violence Against Women Act legislation requires the Office on Violence Against Women to work to respond to and reduce violence against women in many different areas, including on college campuses and in people's homes.
 VAWA requires Office on Violence Against Women to administer justice and strengthen services for victims of domestic violence, dating violence, sexual assault, and stalking.

 The Office on Violence Against Women is headed by a director, who is appointed by the President and confirmed by the Senate.
 The principal deputy director serves directly under the director, as do the deputy directors.
 Until January 2017, Bea Hanson, Ph.D., was the acting director and principal deputy director.
 When Hanson resigned in January 2017, Deputy Director Nadine M. Neufville became acting director.

 As an office in the United States Department of Justice, the Office on Violence Against Women receives federal funding for federal grants that are awarded to communities across America.
 These grants are used to create successful partnerships between federal, state, tribal, and local authorities as well as provide helpful services to victims of domestic violence, dating violence, sexual assault, and stalking.
 During fiscal year 2017, Office on Violence Against Women awarded $450,000,000 of grants.
 For example, Sexual Assault Services Program assists victims of sexual assault and family members affected by it.
 Since its inception, Office on Violence Against Women has awarded over $6 billion in grants directed towards such projects.

 Organization

 The Office on Violence Against Women is headed by a director.
-The orincipal deputy director serves under the director, and the deputy director for tribal affairs under the principal deputy director.
+The principal deputy director serves under the director, and the deputy director for tribal affairs under the principal deputy director.
 On the third and lowest tier of the office rests Training and Technical Assistance, Program Development and Evaluation and Demonstration/Special Projects.